cicmen35/ml_stellar_classification/README.md

 # Stellar type classification machine learning Streamlit app

 This project is a machine learning application for predicting stellar types (Galaxy, Star, Quasar) using Streamlit app.
-The model is trained on a real astronomical dataset and allows users to input stellar parameters to receive instant predictions.
+The model is trained on a real astronomical dataset and allows scientists or different users to input stellar parameters to receive instant predictions.

 ---